10up/block-catalog/README.md

 	Iterates through all posts and catalogs them one at a time.

+  * [--reset]
+    Deletes the previous index before starting.

   * [--only=\<only\>]
-    Limits the command to the specified comma delimited post ids
+    Limits the command to the specified comma delimited post ids.

   * [--dry-run]
     Runs catalog without saving changes to the DB.